What is the NAEP Assessment?

 No. Special preparation for NAEP is not necessary or expected.
 The material in the assessment was carefully designed to encompass those topics that should already be a part of the general curriculum for grades 4, 8, and 12.
 Since many states have linked their content standards to NAEP, some teachers may use materials from NAEP to support instruction of their state curriculum.

-Booklets containing sample test questions and all background questions are available on the NAEP website.
+Booklets containing sample test questions and all survey questions are available on the NAEP website.
 In addition, more than two thousand released NAEP questions are online in the easy-to-use NAEP Questions Tool.

 These sources provide you with a very good picture of the assessment that your child may take.
 However, you may arrange to see the actual test questions on this year's assessment in a secure location.
 To view assessment questions that have not yet been made public, please contact your NAEP State Coordinator, whose name can be found through your state's profile, or send a written request to the National Assessment Governing Board either by e-mailing NAGB@ed.gov or by mailing to: